MartMbithi/DevLan/readme.md

 -->

 ## How to run
-1.clone repo or download as a zip.
+1.clone repo or download as a zip.<br>
-2.run: composer install
+2.run: composer install.<br>
-3.naviagate to the root directory and remane .env.example to .env 4.run: php artisan key:generate
+3.naviagate to the root directory and remane .env.example to .env <br>
+4.run: php artisan key:generate.<br>
 5.run php artisan serve

 ## License